MicrosoftDocs/quantum-docs-pr.zh-CN/articles/user-guide/using-qsharp/operations-functions.md

         CNOT(here, there);
     }

-    controlled (cs, ...) { // user defined implementation for the controlled specialization Controlled H(cs, here);
+    controlled (cs, ...) { // user-defined implementation for the controlled specialization Controlled H(cs, here);
         Controlled X(cs + [here], there);
     }